Set Departure Trip – June 27th – 30th – 2023.

 For those who would prefer a more leisurely day there is good hiking here with beautiful vistas only a short distance from camp.

 There are miles of small streams in the basin.
-On average they are ten to twenty feet across.
+On average they are twenty to thirty feet across.
 This is a fun fishery with a variety of interesting waters to explore.
 The banks are mostly lined with willow and spruce.
 There are cobblestone stretches of riffle and pool, cascades with boulder pocket water and step pools, and some flat meadow sections with fine gravel bottoms and the occasional beaver pond.

 The trout here are a pure strain of West Slope Cutthroat.
 They range from eight to twelve inches in length, see very few anglers, and are bold on the take.